connectivecpp/chops-net-ip/README.md

 - Small footprint or embedded environments, where all network processing is run inside a single thread.
 - Applications with relatively simple network processing that need an easy-to-use and quick-for-development network library.

+### Future Directions

+- Additional compiler C++ standard support is likely to be implemented sooner than later (as discussed in the Language Requirements and Alternatives section below).
+- SSL support may be added, as long as collaborators with appropriate expertise are available.
+- Additional protocols may be added (or parallel libraries added) to the TCP, UDP, and UDP multicast support, including serial I/O and Bluetooth.
+If a reliable multicast protocol is popular enough, support may be added.
+- Publish and Subscribe communications models may be added, but would likely be a library layered at a higher level.

 ## Chops Wait Queue

 Chops Wait Queue is a multi-reader, multi-writer FIFO queue for transferring data between threads.
 It is templatized on the type of data passed through the queue as well as the queue container type.
 Data is passed with value semantics, either by copying or by moving (as opposed to a queue that transfers data by pointer or reference).
 The wait queue has both wait and no-wait pop semantics, as well as simple "close" and "open" capabilities (to allow graceful shutdown or restart of thread or process communication).